g-tumwesigye/water_quality_model_assignment/README.md

 [Video Link - (To be added)]

 ## Contribution and Documentation
-- Each member contributed by defining a model, training, and evaluating it.
+- Each member contributed by defining a model, training and evaluating it.
 - Commits reflect meaningful contributions and progress.
-- The final report includes methodology, findings, and key insights.
+- The final report includes methodology, findings and challenges/insights.

 ## Conclusion
 This project successfully applies neural networks to classify water potability, showcasing the impact of different optimization strategies.
 The comparison provides insights into model performance and areas for improvement.